 Many people wonder how they should use the Math-U-See manipulatives to teach math.
 If you don’t use them properly, they are not going to be very helpful.
 They are such an integral part of the Math-U-See program that it might be useful to understand Steve Demme’s intention in creating them in the first place.

 Steve believes that math is a topic that is learned to be applied in real life.
-This real-life application is usually demonstrated in curriculum in the form of word problems.
-In order to use math in real life, it’s important that students not only know formulas and procedures, but that they also know the concepts behind the procedures, and the formulas.
+This real-life application is usually demonstrated in the curriculum in the form of word problems.
+In order to use math in real life, it’s important that students not only know formulas and procedures, but that they also know the concepts behind the procedures and the formulas.
 In other words, to understand “how” to solve a problem, but also “why” we solve it that way, and even “when” the solution requires multiplication, division, even algebra.

 Related blog post: Make Memorizing Math Facts Fun With These 10 Activities